Joshua Katz: First investigation

-Political essays and backlash
+July 2020 essay

 Throughout 2020–2021, Katz wrote essays in The Wall Street Journal, The Spectator, Quillette, and National Review, among others, criticizing political correctness.
-His July 2020 essay in the online magazine Quillette, which opposed faculty recommendations to address racist aspects of Princeton's history, also criticized a former Princeton student group, the Black Justice League, describing it as "a small local terrorist organization that made life miserable for many (including the many black students) who did not agree with its members’ demands".
-Katz received backlash from colleagues, including the Princeton Department of Classics chair Michael Flower, but was praised by the editorial board of The Wall Street Journal and columnist Rod Dreher for speaking out against cancel culture once the story reached national attention.
-A university spokesperson initially said it would look into the controversy, but it opted not to investigate.
-In July 2020, Katz wrote a piece for the Wall Street Journal titled "I Survived Cancellation at Princeton."
-After the American Council of Learned Societies (ACLS) revoked his invitation to be a volunteer delegate to the Union Académique Internationale conference in Paris, Katz sued the ACLS in 2021 for viewpoint discrimination.
-A judge dismissed the lawsuit.
+On July 8, 2020, Katz wrote an essay in Quillette opposing faculty recommendations to address racist aspects of Princeton's history.
+He also criticized a former Princeton student group, the Black Justice League (BJL), describing it as "a small local terrorist organization that made life miserable for many (including the many black students) who did not agree with its members’ demands".

+Katz's description of the BJL was criticized by faculty administrators of the Department of Classics, including department chair Michael Flower, and Princeton University president Christopher L. Eisgruber, but the university did not put Katz under investigation for formal action.
+The editorial board of The Wall Street Journal and columnist Rod Dreher praised Katz for speaking out against cancel culture once the story reached national attention.

+On July 27, Katz wrote an op-ed for the Wall Street Journal titled "I Survived Cancellation at Princeton" and noted that a message of condemnation on the Department of Classics' website had been taken down.
+As a result of the controversy, the American Council of Learned Societies (ACLS) revoked an invitation for Katz to be a volunteer delegate for ALCS to the Union Académique Internationale conference in Paris.
+Katz sued the ACLS in February 2021 for viewpoint discrimination.
+A judge dismissed the lawsuit due to jurisdiction standards, but did not rule on the merits of Katz's claims.

 Second investigation and firing

 In February 2021, The Daily Princetonian reported the university's 2018 misconduct investigation that had led to Katz's suspension.
 Katz acknowledged breaking the university's rules.
 Princeton began a second investigation, which concluded in November 2021 that Katz had "misrepresented facts" in the 2018 inquiry and had discouraged the former student in the relationship from cooperating with it.
 Supporters of Katz, including the American Council of Trustees and Alumni (ACTA) and the Foundation for Individual Rights in Education, criticized the university, alleging the investigation sought to suppress Katz's free speech rights.

 Princeton University president Christopher L. Eisgruber called for Katz's removal from the university on May 10, 2022, based on the new evidence from the second investigation.
-Katz was dismissed from the faculty, entirely, after a vote by the university's board of trustees on May 23, 2022.
+Katz was dismissed from the faculty after a vote by the university's board of trustees on May 23, 2022.
 The Wall Street Journal published an opinion article by Katz soon after, in which he alleged that the university had fired him for political reasons and had misrepresented his positions to provoke dissent.

-Other activities

-When plans for the University of Austin were announced in 2021, Katz joined its board of advisors.
-He is a nonresident senior fellow at the American Enterprise Institute.

 Personal life

-In July 2021, Katz married Solveig Gold, a doctoral candidate in classics at University of Cambridge, who graduated from Princeton in 2017 and is one of his former students.
+In July 2021, Katz married Solveig Lucia Gold, a doctoral candidate in classics at University of Cambridge, who graduated from Princeton in 2017 and is one of his former undergraduate students.